Daniel Collins (Dark Shadows)

-Daniel Collins is fictional character that appeared on the 1960s ABC daytime soap opera Dark Shadows.
-Initially the character was played by child actor David Henesy during a storyline that has become informally known as the "1795 Flashback".
+Daniel Collins is a fictional character that appeared on the 1960s ABC daytime soap opera Dark Shadows.
+Initially the character was portrayed by child actor David Henesy during a storyline that has become informally known as the "1795 Flashback".
 In 1970, the character returned (now an adult) for the "1840 Flashback" storyline, this time played by stage actor Louis Edmonds.

 Biography

-Daniel Collins was born 1785, in New York City, to Theodore and Constance Collins, and spent the first ten or so years of his life there.
-In the winter of 1795, he and his older sister Millicent Collins were invited to the town of Collinsport, Maine and to the estate of Collinwood, to attend the planned wedding of their cousin Barnabas Collins and his then fiancee, Josette DuPres.
+Daniel Collins (David Henesy) was born in 1785, in New York City, to Theodore Collins and his wife.
+He spent the first ten or so years of his life there.
+In the winter of 1795, he and his older sister Millicent (Nancy Barrett) were invited to the town of Collinsport, Maine and to the estate of Collinwood, to attend the planned wedding of their cousin Barnabas Collins (Jonathan Frid) and his then-fiancee, Josette du Pres (Kathryn Leigh Scott).

 Daniel and his sister, Millicent, were heirs in their own right to a large portion of the Collins Family fortune (as the only surviving members of the New York branch of the Collins family).
-Joshua Collins had hoped to consolidate this fortune by arranging a marriage between Millicent and his younger brother, Jeremiah, but neither Jeremiah nor Millicent had any interest in such an alliance.
+Joshua Collins (Louis Edmonds) had hoped to consolidate this fortune by arranging a marriage between Millicent and his younger brother, Jeremiah (Anthony George), but neither Jeremiah nor Millicent had any interest in such an alliance.
 Millicent secretly married naval captain Lt.
-Nathan Forbes after she had given her share of the fortune to Daniel to prove that Forbes was not after her money.
-Forbes arranged to become Daniel's guardian and then drove Millicent insane (not a terribly difficult task) and hired an assassin to kill Daniel.
+Nathan Forbes (Joel Crothers) after she had given her share of the fortune to Daniel to prove that Forbes was not after her money.
+Forbes arranged to become Daniel's guardian and then drove Millicent insane (not a terribly difficult task) and hired Noah Gifford (Craig Slocum) to kill Daniel.
 Forbes was killed by Barnabas Collins and Joshua took Daniel in as his heir since Millicent never recovered her sanity.
-Since Joshua's wife, Naomi, and their children, Barnabas and Sarah were all dead (or undead), Daniel became the sole heir to the Collins Family fortune.
+Since Joshua's wife, Naomi (Joan Bennett), and their children, Barnabas and Sarah (Sharon Smythe) were all dead (or undead), Daniel became the sole heir to the Collins Family fortune.

-As an adult in the 1800s, Daniel married a woman named Harriet and became the patriarch of Collinwood.
-He had two sons, Quentin and Gabriel Collins.
-Controlling over the Collins estate had made Daniel have more pride, and he became an arrogant and vulgar man abusing his wife Harriet and Gabriel, though he always loved Quentin seeing him as the future successor to the Collins’ estate.
+As an adult in the 1800s, Daniel (played by Edmonds) married a woman named Harriet (Gaye Edmond) and became the patriarch of Collinwood.
+He had two sons, Quentin (David Selby) and Gabriel Collins (Christopher Pennock).
+Controlling the Collins estate had made Daniel proud, and he became an arrogant and vulgar man abusing his wife Harriet and Gabriel, though he always loved Quentin seeing him as the future successor to the Collins’ estate.
 Daniel often thought little of Gabriel, and considered him “dead” when he was crippled in an accident, this abuse made Gabriel despise Daniel.
 In 1830, Harriet died from a mysterious fall from Widow's Hill.
 It was said that the fact Daniel had murdered her was the "most well known family secret".
 Daniel, plagued by the guilt of killing Harriet began a long slide into senility and dementia.
 He often believed Harriet was haunting him and could appear anywhere in Collinwood except for the Tower Room, where Daniel had strangled her before throwing her body off the cliff.